Subscriber Status

 Ready

-When you register an Air SIM to your account, its initial subscription status is set to Ready.
+When you register an IoT SIM to your account, its initial subscription status is set to Ready.
 This status indicates that the registration process was completed successfully and that the SIM is now ready for use.

 Ready Status Fees